 “We really do have a system for this plant that offers us so many opportunities for healing,” Sanna Ohana co-owner Estefania Valencia explained to the crowd as she conducted the yoga class.
 “It switches us from the masculine energy of hustling… to an energy where we go with the flow, a feminine energy.”

 Having studied the nuances of cannabis to heal themselves successfully, Sanna Ohana’s owners are big proponents of the plant’s great healing powers.
-Being these are first and foremost yoga sessions, they might invite more yoga lovers to the session.
+Since these are first and foremost yoga sessions, they might invite more yoga lovers to the session.
 Then these CBD yoga events could actually perform as a form of CBD marketing for those that may have never tried it before.
 People could leave their yoga sessions feeling better than they ever have done before because of the additional CBD, causing them to benefit more from the use of CBD products.

 Valencia added that even if an individual were eating well and exercising but was under a massive amount of stress, the body isn’t going to work very well.